-During 2013, a total of 56 duplicate samples were collected for non-radiological analyses and 42 duplicates were collected for radiologic analyses.
+During 2014, a total of 228 duplicate samples were collected for non-radiological analyses and 253 duplicates were collected for radiologic analyses.
 Not all parameters were analyzed in every duplicate.
 The parameters in each duplicate were consistent with those required for the specific program the duplicate was monitoring.
-Of the 4,418 parameters analyzed, only 23 (0.52 percent) of the non-radiologic analyses failed to meet QA criteria.
-For the radiologic parameters, only 6 of the 116 parameters (5.2 percent) failed to meet QA criteria.
+Of the 13,060 parameters analyzed, only 124 (0.94 percent) of the non-radiologic analyses failed to meet QA criteria.
+For the radiologic parameters, only 77 of the 885 parameters (8.7 percent) failed to meet QA criteria.
 The results are indicative of consistency with the contract analytical laboratories and sampling methods, resulting in valid, reproducible data.

 Matrix spike and matrix spike duplicates are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2013 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2014 for routine matrices such as water and soil.
 Non-routine matrices, such as oil, exhibited the expected matrix issues.

-9.2.3 Tracking and Data Management
+9.2.3 TRACKING AND DATA MANAGEMENT

 Most environmental monitoring samples and analytical results were tracked in BNL's Environmental Information Management System (EIMS), a database system used to store, manage, verify, protect, retrieve, and archive BNL's environmental data.
-A small number of environmental samples that were not tracked in the EIMS were analyzed at Chemtex Lab, which cannot produce the electronic data deliverables needed to enter the data into the EIMS.
+A small number of environmental samples that were not tracked in the EIMS were analyzed at a contract analytical laboratory, Chemtex Lab, which cannot produce the electronic data deliverables needed to enter the data into the EIMS.
 Tracking is initiated when a sample is recorded on a COC form.
 Copies of the COC forms and supplemental forms are provided to the project manager or the sample coordinator and forwarded to the data coordinator to be entered into the EIMS.
 Each contract analytical laboratory also maintains its own internal sample tracking system.